chetangr/Advanced-Lane-Finding/Segmentation/README.md

 - [NumPy](http://www.numpy.org/)
 - [SciPy](https://www.scipy.org/)

 I provide an environment configuration on [environment.yml](./environment.yml) in order to reproduce the package selection.
 I used it to make sure the basic of the code was working properly, but without access to a local GPU, the code ran too slow.
-To run code properly, I created a Spot instance on AWS following the procedure explained in the class with the Udacity's udacity-cardnf-advanced-deep-learning Comunity AMI.
-The instance type was `g3.4xlarge`.
+To run code properly, I created a Spot instance on AWS `g3.4xlarge`.
 The only package I have to install manually was (tqdm)[https://pypi.python.org/pypi/tqdm].

 The dataset used in this project is the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php).
 It could be download from [here](http://www.cvlibs.net/download.php?file=data_road.zip) or use the script [download_images.sh](./data/download_images.sh).